Arushi1912/Getting-and-Cleaning-Data-Project/CodeBook.md

 The numbers in the activity columns i.e activity codes is now replaced by corresponding activity in activity labels.

 <h5> Appropriately labels the data set </h5>
-All that start with 't' in column’s name subsituted with Time All that start with character 'f' in column’s name subsituted with Frequency All Acc in column’s name subsituted with Accelerometer All Gyro in column’s name subsituted with Gyroscope All Mag in column’s name subsituted with Magnitude
+All that start with 't' in column’s name subsituted with Time.

+All that start with character 'f' in column’s name subsituted with Frequency.

+All Acc in column’s name subsituted with Accelerometer.

+All Gyro in column’s name subsituted with Gyroscope.

+All Mag in column’s name subsituted with Magnitude.

-All -mean in column's name subsituted with Mean
+All -mean in column's name subsituted with Mean.

-All -std in column's name subsituted with STD
+All -std in column's name subsituted with STD.

-All BodyBody in column’s name subsituted with Body
+All BodyBody in column’s name subsituted with Body.

 <h5> From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject </h5>
-totalCombined (180 rows, 68 columns) is created by sumarizing totalCombined taking the means of each variable per subject per activity, via group_by subject and activity.
+totalCombined (180 rows, 81 columns) is created by sumarizing totalCombined taking the means of each variable per subject per activity, via group_by subject and activity.

 <h5> Write the datatable as a txt file </h5>
 Export totalCombined into Data.txt file.